What Are Sprains and Strains?

 Ringing In The Ears

-To diagnose sprain and strain injury we begin with a thorough history asking questions regarding:
+To diagnose whiplash and or back sprain and strain injury we begin with a thorough history asking questions regarding:

 ● Mechanism of Injury